Skyscanner/full-stack-recruitment-test/README.md

 ----

+The time limit for this test is **4 hours**.

+We don't encourage spending more time than the suggested above, but we do encourage you to use the 4 hours to your advantage.
+The goal is not to finish the whole project, some will, and some will not, just have fun and do your best in 4 hours.

+----

 You will be graded based on if the following have been met:

-* Your implementation works as described in the [task](#task).
+* Your implementation works as described in the [task](#task) even if incomplete, what you deliver must work.

 * Code quality and style.

-----

 ## Task